cubeapm/docs/docs/http-apis/alerts/alert-rules.md

 #### Response Parameter {#create-alert-response-format}

-The response format is a JSON object.
-The JSON object has the following structure.
+The response is a JSON object with the following structure:

 | Field | Type | Description |
 | :--- | :--- | :--- |